dalequark/daleonai/_posts/2020-07-07-can-ai-make-you-a-better-athlete-using-machine-learning-to-analyze-tennis-serves-and-penalty-kicks.md

 ![](/images/screen-shot-2020-07-14-at-3-45-56-pm.png "Features detected by the video intelligence API")

 To start, I clipped the video of my tennis serves down to just the sections where I was serving.
 Since I only caught 17 serves on camera, this took me about a minute.
 Next, I uploaded the video to Google Cloud Storage and ran it through the Video Intelligence API.
-All of that code is conveniently documented in a [Colab notebook](https://github.com/google/making_with_ml/blob/master/sports_ai/Sports_AI_Analysis.ipynb) which you can run yourself on your own video (you'll just need a Google Cloud account).
+All that code is conveniently documented in a [Colab notebook](https://github.com/google/making_with_ml/blob/master/sports_ai/Sports_AI_Analysis.ipynb) which you can run yourself on your own video (you'll just need a Google Cloud account).
 The notebook even shows you how to set up authentication and create buckets and all that jazz.
 The interesting bit--analyzing pose--is this bit:

     def detect_person(input_uri, output_uri):
         """Detects people in a video."""